aurorasmiles/WorldGuardDocs/source/blacklist.rst

 File Logging
 ~~~~~~~~~~~~

 File logging writes the log entries to a file.
-In the :doc:`../config`, the path for the log file can be specified with special variables in it (like today's date), so you can have logs automatically rotated every day.
+In the :doc:`config`, the path for the log file can be specified with special variables in it (like today's date), so you can have logs automatically rotated every day.

 The following variables can be used: